Tadeusz Nowicki (industrialist)

 Tadeusz Nowicki has inspired and participated in the implementation of a new technology for nano-layer stretch films.

-Since 2007, he has been the President of the Polish Union of Plastics Converters (PZPTS/PUPC), a member of the Polish Confederation Lewiatan – main organisation of Polish employers.
-In 2022, he became Vice-President of European Plastics Converters (EuPC).
+Since 2007, he has been serving as the President of the Management Board of the Polish Union of Plastics Converters (PZPTS/PUPC), a member of the Polish Confederation Lewiatan – main organisation of Polish employers.
+In 2022, he became Vice-President of European Plastics Converters (EuPC), and in 2025, he was appointed Vice-Chairman of the Main Council of the Lewiatan Confederation.